all-in-one-of/snippets/DOP Flip.md

 `separation` / `droplet` / `vorticity`

 **[VOLUME MOTION]**
-`Surface Tension` - will create the surfacepressure field. fighting against gravity trying to put particles in drop.  / `Crown Splash` / `suction` / `avoidance`
+`Surface Tension` - createing the surfacepressure field. fight against gravity trying to put particles in drop. `Crown Splash`,`Suction`,`Avoidance`
 `Density`
 `Divergence` - However, you may want to adjust the particle spacing.
 Doing this with forces is difficult because the volume projection will undo your forces.
 `Viscosity` - lepkość (lava) (    - slip colision to 1 completly slide fluid on collider  (stick to colision) // jest tesz w collision stick on collision (free sleep condition  in viscosity opposite: control no sleep colliision))